Frequently Asked Questions

 No. The appraiser just needs to access the home and any suite(s) that may be on the property.
 It is possible to have a friend or a family member let the appraiser in.

-Do you need to see the basement suite?
+Do you need to see the suite?

 Yes.
 This is absolutely required, so please give your tenant notice when arranging the appraisal time